coopernurse/caddy-awslambda/README.md

 JSON envelope format that encodes HTTP requests in a standard way, and expects the JSON returned from the Lambda functions to conform to the response JSON envelope format.

+*Contributors*: If you wish to contribute to this plugin, scroll to the bottom of this file to the "Building" section for notes on how to build caddy locally with this plugin enabled.

 ## Examples

 (1) Proxy all requests starting with /lambda/ to AWS Lambda, using env vars for AWS access keys and region: